CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

  * Convergence history
  * Association to CAD geometry definitions

-Much of the standard and the software is applicable to computational field physics in general.
+Much of the standard and the software applies to computational field physics in general.
 Disciplines other than fluid dynamics would need to augment the data definitions and storage conventions, but the fundamental database software, which provides